KL228 (Middle Roman Athenian Lamp) [permalink]

 5YR 6/6, reddish yellow.
 Typical Middle Roman Athenian lamp fabric.

 One small fragment preserves small part of base.
-Well preserved surface; slight, sparse encrustation.
+Slight, sparse abrasion with large chips; worn breaks; slight, extensive film of encrustation.

 Published as